ts5h/sky/README.md

 # React Minimum Boilerplate
-A React minimum practical boilerplate as of December 19, 2021
+A React minimum practical boilerplate as of February 12, 2022.
 - react-create-app
 - typescript
 - sass (dart-sass)